teklab-de/tekbase-game-updater/README.md

 * imageserver = Your ftp or http download server
 * gamefile = TekBASE admin panel -> gamelist -> edit game -> image file field
 * gamefolder = Folder name in www folder
-* steamlogin = Your steam login or anonymous (not allowed for every game)
+* steamuser = Your steam login or anonymous will be selected (not allowed for every game)
+* steampw = Your steam password or anonymous will be selected (not allowed for every game)
 * steamid = Steam id for the dedicated server files

 ### File - download and extract from your server: